da5nsy/ReproducibleResearch/episodes/step1Folders.md

 #### We build trust in our knowledge by:

-- Keeping our raw data safe and secure
+- Keeping our raw data safe and secure, so we can always come back to it and confirm our work

 - Having consistant and standard operating procedures